Saturday, April 17, 2021 (Updated Friday, July 23, 2021)

 The city will be able to review and comment on the Campus Master Plan, CU South Master Plan and conceptual development plans for CU South.
 The earliest anything would be built there would be 2026, in line with construction start for flood mitigation.

-In fact, the city is working on some safeguards that ensure CU can’t develop the land unless flood protection plans are approved.
-An option to de-annex the land if permitting fails may be included in the final agreement, as well as protections to guard against CU selling the property to someone else.
+In fact, the city has some safeguards to ensure CU can’t develop the land unless flood protection plans are approved.
+An option to de-annex the land if permitting fails is included in the final agreement, as well as a right of first refusal to guard against CU selling the property to someone else.
+As with all annexation agreements, any condition imposed on CU will transfer to a new owner if the city doesn’t buy it first.

 Other reasons this is a big deal